 Kingfisher, a wonderfully cosy apartment in an ancient converted stone barn, is attractively furnished and decorated in traditional style.
-Set in 17 acres of grounds with stunning views, woodland, river and lakeside walks, picnic spots and free private salmon, trout and coarse fishing in season, this lovely apartment offers ideal holiday cottage accommodation for a couple.
+Set in 17 acres of grounds with stunning views, woodland, river and lakeside walks, picnic spots and free private salmon and trout fishing in season, this lovely apartment offers ideal holiday cottage accommodation for a couple.
 It is just perfect for a romantic special occasion or the most relaxing holiday you can imagine at any time of the year.

 Location: Bodmin Moor

 Location: Bodmin Moor

 Salmon is a lovely well equipped, south facing ground floor holiday apartment in a wonderful historic ancient barn set in 17 acres of idyllic grounds with top class free private salmon fishing on the River Fowey.
-There is trout fishing in season on the lake, with a charge of £30 per session.
 With something for everyone to do all year round, this very special place is a dream holiday choice at any time of year!

 Location: Bodmin Moor